Stability of the Catenoid for the Hyperbolic Vanishing Mean Curvature Equation Outside Symmetry: Introduction

 The final part of the scheme from Section~\ref{subsubsec:introoverallscheme} is proving pointwise decay for the perturbation.
 For this purpose we use the $r^p$-vectorfield method introduced in \cite{DR1}.
 This method combines an ILED estimate in a bounded region with vectorfield estimates outside a compact set to obtain pointwise decay.
 We refer to \cite[Sections 1.1--1.4]{Moschidis1} for a review of the history of the vectorfield method.
 The $r^p$ method applies to wave equations on asymptotically flat spacetimes.
 In its simplest form in \cite{DR1} it yields the (interior) pointwise decay rate $t^{-1}$ on $\bbR^{1+n}$.
 In \cite{Schlue1} the method was extended to give the decay rate $t^{-\frac{3}{2}+\delta}$.
 A further extension was obtained in \cite{Moschidis1} giving the rate $t^{-\frac{n}{2}}$.
 We refer to \cite{DR1,Moschidis1} for a general review of the method, and to \cite[Section 9.4]{Moschidis1} for an explanation of the scheme for the improved $t^{-\frac{n}{2}}$ decay.
 In this work we adapt the method from \cite{Moschidis1}.
 Our setup differs from the one in \cite{Moschidis1} in a few important respects which we now describe.

 The first new aspect is that our foliation is centered at the trajectory $\xi$ (see Section~\ref{sec:profileintro}).
 To deal with this, we introduce a null frame that is adapted to the dynamically constructed foliation.
 We then define our weighted multiplier and commutator vectorfields with respect to this null frame, with spatial weights that are measured from the moving center $\xi$.
 The remarkable fact is that the wave equation written in the moving null frame has the right structure for the application of the $r^p$-vectorfield method.
 In particular, because in general $\dotell\neq0$ and $\dotxi\neq \ell$, there will be new error terms with time decay in the wave equation itself, and in the multiplier and commutator identities.
-The important point is that these errors do not grow at spatial infinity, so they can be estimated in our bootstrap argument.
+The important point is that these errors do not grow as $r\to\infty$, where $r$ denotes the distance to the moving center on a fixed leaf of the foliation (corresponding to \emph{null infinity}), so they can be estimated in our bootstrap argument.
 Related to this issue, is the failure of the profile to be an exact solution of the HVMC equation.
 This implies that the radiation satisfies a wave equation with a source term with time decay.
 One of the main advantages of our foliation, and the adapted definition of the commutators, is that there is no spatial growth when the commutators fall on the source term.

 Another difference of our setup with that of \cite{Moschidis1} is that our linearized operator has an order zero potential.
 Moreover, the elliptic part of the operator has a nontrivial kernel.
 These differences become relevant when using the improved decay of higher time derivatives of the perturbation to get improved decay for arbitrary derivatives.
 In \cite{Moschidis1} this is achieved by viewing the wave equation as an elliptic equation with the time derivatives as source terms, and applying global elliptic estimates.
 In our context we need a separate argument to deal with the zero order potential and the kernel.
 These arguments are presented in Lemma~\ref{lem:ellipticestimate1} and Corollary~\ref{cor:higherdL2decay}.
 The orthogonality conditions from the first order formulation are used here to guarantee that the projection of the perturbation on the kernel has sufficient decay.